Why chatbots fail? 7 common limitations of chatbots

 Most chatbots are based on a set of rules that dictate the answer to give to a specific question by drawing the necessary resources from a database.
 The richer the database that supports the bot is, the more complete the range of questions that a chatbot can answer.

-Unfortunately, as large a database of answers can be, it is hard that it can match any possible human questions.
+Unfortunately, as good as the AI training is done, it cannot match any possible human questions.
 And when the bot cannot understand a user question, it often replies with something nonsensical.
-This break the user experience and send clients in total confusion.
+This breaks the user experience and sends clients in total confusion.
+Thankfully, with proper training, it can be overcome.

 AI has improved chatbot capabilities.
 However, we are still far from human brain capabilities or Hal 9000 skills in 2001 A Space Odyssey.
 Do not forget the case of Tai, an AI chatbot that suddenly started to retweet racist and misogynist sentiments.
 Luckily, in some cases chatbot fails are more hilarious than dramatic, as it reported in this article about the funniest chatbot fails.